 lyric mezzo soprano

-Mezzo-soprano Solgerd Isalv was born in Råneå, Sweden.
-After an early training as a violinist and violist she went on to study solo voice at the Academy of Music and Drama at the University of Göteborg with Marianne Schell and Prof. Eva Nässén, finishing with a Master’s Degree in Music Performance.
+Solgerd Isalv was born in Råneå, Sweden.
+After early training as a violinist and violist, she went on to study solo voice at the Academy of Music and Drama at the University of Göteborg with Marianne Schell and Prof. Eva Nässén, finishing with a Master’s Degree in Music Performance.

-Solgerd Isalv has received numerous grants during her studies and early career, including the prestigious Swedish Wagner Scholarship, as well as scholarships from the Royal Swedish Academy of Music and the Swedish Arts Grants Committee.
-She has taken part in master classes with teachers such as Helena Döse, Håkan Hagenård, Matti Hirvonen, Marianne Häggander, Anna Larsson, Neil Mackie, Thomas Quasthoff and Birgitta Svendén, and in 2013 she was one of few young singers accepted into the Wagner Academy in ‘s-Hertogenbosch, where she studied with Dunja Vejzovic.
-Solgerd Isalv currently studies with Sami Kustaloglu.
+She has received numerous grants during her studies and early career, including the prestigious Swedish Wagner Scholarship, as well as scholarships from the Royal Swedish Academy of Music and the Swedish Arts Grants Committee.
+She has taken part in masterclasses with teachers such as Helena Döse, Håkan Hagenård, Matti Hirvonen, Marianne Häggander, Anna Larsson, Neil Mackie, Thomas Quasthoff, and Birgitta Svendén, and in 2013 was one of few young singers accepted into the Wagner Academy in ‘s-Hertogenbosch, where she studied with Dunja Vejzovic.